When an out-of-home placement has been decided

 The 1980 Hague Child Abduction Convention applies to situations where children and young persons in out-of-home care are wrongfully removed to or retained in another Contracting State.

-When the Ministry of Social Affairs and Senior Citizens receives an application from a Danish municipality for the return of a child in out-of-home care, the application is transmitted to the Central Authority of the State in question.
+When the Ministry of Social Affairs and Housing receives an application from a Danish municipality for the return of a child in out-of-home care, the application is transmitted to the Central Authority of the State in question.
 The competent authority or court of that State decides whether the child should be returned.
 During these proceedings, the municipality will usually be represented by a lawyer and will have to appear in court.

 If the authority/court finds that the requirements of the Convention for returning the child have been fulfilled, the child must be returned to Denmark, unless the derogations of the Convention apply.